JulienBacquart/MTW-MeSH-wiki/RDF-MTW-Data-model.md

 Language tag is used for non-english values ie. @cs

-> \* denotes custom predicates - otherwise same definition and usage as the [official meshv:predicates](https://hhs.github.io/meshrdf/predicates)
+> \* denotes custom predicates - otherwise a property has the same definition and usage as the [official meshv:predicates](https://hhs.github.io/meshrdf/predicates)

 **mesht:annotation** - Descriptor property